adrinecl/milestone-project2/docs/README.md

 ###### Color Scheme

-- The colors chosen were .
+- The colors chosen were based on sour gummy worms candy colors.
+Light rose, coral, aquamarine, light mint and light yellow.
-- These colors were chosen to represent the following keywords, respectively:
+- These colors were chosen to represent the following keywords, respectively: sweet, vintage (although "Tigerlilly" a more orange shade was the Pantone color of the year 2004), sour, fresh, happy/bright.

 ![Color Palette](https://github.com/adrinecl/milestone-project2/blob/master/docs/images/gummy-worms-game-color-palette.png)